commonsearch/urlparse4/README.md

 ## Benchmarks

-We are testing the following librairies on a sample of 100k URLs from Blink and DMOZ:
+We are testing the following libraries on a sample of 100k URLs from Blink and DMOZ:

  - urlparse4 ;-)
  - [CPython's urlparse](https://github.com/python/cpython/blob/2.7/Lib/urlparse.py)